Why Get Project Management Certification?

 For the pragmatic individual, this is a much more attractive option.
 Doing an exam is all very well and good, but demonstrating practical work really shows both the candidate and the examiner that lessons were actually learned and applied in a real-world situation.

 If the QQI certificate in project management sounds like the right option for you, please visit our course page or contact us directly.
-Velopi is a Registered Education Provider for the Project Management Institute and an Approved Training Provider for Quality and Qualifications Ireland (QQI) so you will be in good hands.
+Velopi is an Authorized Training Partner (ATP) of the Project Management Institute and an Approved Training Provider for Quality and Qualifications Ireland (QQI) so you will be in good hands.